benjaminjkraft/notes/graphql-summit-2020.md

 ## 2-3 minute video

 Khan Academy is doing a big migration to services, and we're using GraphQL really everywhere, and federation in a big way.
-So this talk is basically to give a large-scale worked example of how federation, and generally GraphQL works in real life.
-With 25 minutes I'll have to narrow to a few themes for more focus.
-Some of those will be about how we're using federation -- what problems it has solved for us, what do we wish we had done differently, or wish federation helped more with, how we're handling legacy non-GraphQL APIs, etc.  But I also plan to talk about some of the more general issues: how we drew service boundaries, how to keep the project manageable.
-It will also be a conversation-starter for anyone else considering similar project -- there's a lot more to talk about that doesn't fit into a talk.
-And of course some folks will be interested in the talk just because they love Khan Academy, and that will be fun for them too.
+So this talk is basically to give a large-scale worked example of how federation, and generally GraphQL works in real life in a large web backend with millions of users.
+With 25 minutes I'll have to narrow to a few theme.
+The most interesting things, I think, are the process we went through to draw the service boundaries (and how federation ended up playing into that), and how we're having the federation gateway do side-by-side testing, so as we migrate fields from one service to another, we actually have the gateway fetch from both and compare the results.
+But I will also touch on how we're using federation -- what problems it has solved for us, what do we wish we had done differently, or wish federation helped more with.
+And for fun we've also got some creative uses of GraphQL *everywhere* -- even internally for REST APIs, cron jobs, etc.  And of course it's always fun to be able to see how technology can make a real difference in the world -- and so talking about what Khan Academy is doing is great for that too.

 ## Anything else

-(See the video)
+For additional context on the project, and why it's interesting other than just GraphQL, check out my coworker's [blog post](https://engineering.khanacademy.org/posts/goliath.htm).

 ## Draft outline